 Your unique trait is a valuable asset that helps you stand out in the crowd in an interview setting.
 You’ll find that different interviewers will be looking for various skills in a candidate when they ask them what makes them unique.
 Reviewing the job description is a crucial component that you should be familiar with before walking into the interview room.

-Prepare for your interview by writing down your own answer to the common interview questions and reading them aloud until you are confident.
+Prepare for your interview by writing down your answer to these common questions and reading them aloud until you are confident.
 Further, practicing your unique answers is important to any excellent communicator and will help you separate from the other job applicants.

-Another important thing is, to be honest, and confident and use anecdotes from your previous work experience.
-Most interviewers will spot if you’re over-embellishing, and nothing you say after that will help your case.
+Further, be honest and confident and use an anecdote from your previous work experience.
+Most interviewers will spot if you’re over-embellishing; nothing you say after that will help your case.
 It can be hard to talk about yourself, but once you see it as a chance to get your dream job, you will give it your all.
 We hope the above pointers will guide you to answer what makes you a unique question in your next interview.

-At MatchBuilt, we love helping you prepare for interviews but if you’re building a new resume, we invite you to check out our tips for emphasizing your training skills, how you are a fast learner, and what core competencies are important to include.
+At MatchBuilt, we love helping you prepare for interviews, but if you’re building a new resume, we invite you to check out our tips for emphasizing your training skills, how you are a fast learner, and what core competencies are important to include.
 Once you’ve completed your interview, follow up with a nicely written thank you email.